Our Sustainability Skills symbols are a visual tool designed

 Gritt 2014

 The Gritt collection introduces a new wedge sole with an inner construction designed to offer both function and comfort—true to the tradition of the Closed collection, but with added height.
-As with Closed, the rubber sole is stitched to the intermediate sole and upper, not glued, making it easy to detach and replace.
+As with Closed, the rubber sole is stitched to the intermediate sole and upper, not just glued, making it easy to detach and replace.
 These styles come with an anatomically shaped cork insole, covered in vegetable-tanned calf leather.
+The heel is 6 cm high.

 Care instructions